What’s Ahead for LGBTQ Non-Discrimination Litigation

 Legal Team: Alliance Defending Freedom

 Type: Public Accommodations Discrimination

 The business owner, a graphic designer, says the non-discrimination law forces her to promote marriages between same-sex couples and so she has filed a preemptive lawsuit.Read More

 Case Concerning Employment Discrimination Based on Sexual Orientation Under Title VIIKey Date: December 21, 2017 • District court ruling against plaintiff

 Status: Pending before 8th Circuit Court of Appeals

 Legal Team: Private Counsel & Lambda Legal

 After Mark applied for, interviewed, was offered, and accepted a job at Midwest Geriatric, LLC, the job offer was rescinded, following his disclosure to management that he was married to a man.Read More

 Joel Doe v.
 Boyertown Area School District

-Status: Victory Being Appealed to 3rd Circuit
+Status: Oral Argument to Be Heard by 3rd Circuit

 Legal Team: ACLU of Pennsylvania